Marker Logo

 this page online

-and its display shelter was given in memory of Edith and Marshall Moeser.
+The donation for the restoration of the lifeboat and its display shelter was given in memory of Edith and Marshall Moeser.

 Topics.
 This historical marker is listed in this topic list: Waterways & Vessels.
+A significant historical date for this entry is October 22, 1929.

 Location.
 43° 23.458′ N, 87° 52.084′ W. Marker is in Port Washington, Wisconsin, in Ozaukee County.
-Marker is on Johnson Street.
+It is on Johnson Street.
 The marker and lifeboat are on the grounds of the 1860 Light Station operated by the Port Washington Historical Society.
 Touch for map.
 Marker is at or near this postal address: 311 Johnson St, Port Washington WI 53074, United States of America.
 Touch for directions.

 Lifeboat from the S.S.
 Milwaukee Marker and lifeboat image.
 Click for full size.

-Photographed By Devon Polzar, July 2023
+Photographed by Devon Polzar, July 2023

 2. Lifeboat from the S.S.
 Milwaukee Marker and lifeboat